 Neuroscience has proven that people with particularly creative minds have brains that are wired differently to those of less creative types.

 Science cannot yet explain exactly how all these processes work, however, creativity is believed to involve several cognitive processes.
-It is hard to say that specific behaviors are related to creativity.
+It is hard to say what specific behaviors are related to creativity.

 1. They are observant